filmol/Tailwind-Portfolio/README.md

 4. Enter the website locally when the build is done at localhost.

 ## Run the Live site
-1. Access the site with the following link below in your preferred web browser https://moltzer.netlify.app/
+1. Access the site with the following link in your preferred web browser https://moltzer.netlify.app/

 ## Contributing